bitcrowd/tickety-tick/README.md

-# bitcrowd ticketsystem helper
+# Git Ticket Helper

+At bitcrowd we love conventions.
+One of them is how we name branches and commits.
+This makes it easy to find the branch and/or commit for a certain ticket.

+Branches always follow the format `type/id-title` and commits always `[#id] title`.

-This chrome extension helps to handle commits and branches the bitcrowd way.
+This chrome extension helps to create branches and commits for a few ticket systems.

-We have bookmarklets to create a unique mapping between tickets and their git branches.
-This extension does the same in a nicer way.

-Currently supported ticket systems:
+Currently supported:

-* Pivotaltracker
+* Pivotal Tracker
 * Jira

 # Building